 Then, referring to his supposed vision that he claimed to have had at the age of 14, Marquardt says that Smith’s experience was not unlike testimonies of many others of that day.
 He writes on page 52,

 Joseph Smith’s childhood vision, as his 1832 narrative describes, of Christ’s appearing and granting him forgiveness for his sins was similar to those of other young people of his day.
-The later 1838-39 version of his first vision introduces a revival before his vision and creates a chonologically implausible picture.
+The later 1838-39 version of his first vision introduces a revival before his vision and creates a chronologically implausible picture.

-When it comes to the gold plates of the Book of Mormon, Marquardt shows the many discrepencies that cause great problems for LDS historians.
+When it comes to the gold plates of the Book of Mormon, Marquardt shows the many discrepancies that cause great problems for LDS historians.
 For instance, the question of why the plates were even needed if Joseph Smith never looked at the plates but rather looked into his hand to deliver the translation is discussed.
 He writes:

-Surviving acounts of the translation process suggest that Smith worked without directly using the plates–this despite all of the difficulty in obtaining, hiding, and bringing the plates along.
+Surviving accounts of the translation process suggest that Smith worked without directly using the plates–this despite all of the difficulty in obtaining, hiding, and bringing the plates along.
 When it came to translating the crucial plates, they were no more present in the room than John the Beloved’s ancient parchment, the words of which Joseph also dictated the next year.
 (97)